back to top

 difference()

-This method will get all the elements from set1 that are not present in set2.
+This method retrieves all elements from set1 that are not present in set2.

 Syntax: